Chemical and Materials Engineering

 Prerequisites: MTEN 301, MATH 222.
 This course complements the thermodynamics of materials and covers topics defining the fundamental understanding of structure/processing/property relationships in materials.
 Topics include (solid state) diffusion, defects, phase transformations, formation of non-equilibrium structures, and nucleation and growth theory.

 MTEN 395.
-Materials Engineering Laboratory III.
+Materials Engineering Laboratory.
 4 credits, 7 contact hours (1;6;0).

-Prerequisites: FED 101, MTEN 301, MTEN 305, MTEN 309, MATH 333.
+Prerequisites: FED 101, MTEN 205, MTEN 301, MTEN 305, MTEN 309, MATH 333.
 This course introduces modern materials characterization equipment, techniques and methods for qualitative and quantitative analysis of materials properties, methods of presenting collected data.
 Course emphasizes structure-properties relationships via the measuring properties of different classes of materials.
 This course includes physical, mechanical, thermal, electrical and optical properties measurements.
 Techniques for direct micro- and macrostructural analysis include X-Ray diffraction, optical and electron imaging.

 MTEN 410.
 Soft Materials.
 3 credits, 3 contact hours (3;0;0).